fsctnh/Monitor_iot/README.md

 (Will be Added Soon!)

 ## Bill of Materials:
-(Will be Added Soon!)

-## Code:
-Look at ESP32_MQTT_Code
+* SSD1306 OLED Display
+* DHT11 Temperature and Humidity sensor (can be swapped for a DHT22)
+* LDR + 10kOhm resistor
+* ESP32-S2-WROOM (can be any microcontroller with wi-fi capabilities)

 # Instructions of use:
 * Run a Node-RED instance locally in your machine
 * Import the "Flows_NodeRed.json" file to the instance and click "deploy" on the top right
-* Compile and send the code to your ESP32 circuit (Avoid using ADC2 pins for the LDR!
+* Compile and send the code (ESP32_MQTT_Code.ino) to your ESP32 circuit (Avoid using ADC2 pins for the LDR!
 They are disabled during Wi-Fi communication)
 * Check for a successful connection and enjoy!